Zoom has launched new tools for developers as it looks to move beyond basic video meetings and embed its platform into enterprise applications.

 SEE: COVID-19 workplace policy (TechRepublic Premium)

-Despite this, Ittelson doesn't see foresee any sharp drop in usage, particularly asis likely to involve long-term use of messaging and collaboration software.
+Despite this, Ittelson doesn’t see foresee any sharp drop in usage, particularly as a combination of at-home and in-office working is likely to involve long-term use of messaging and collaboration software.

 “What we’ve definitely seen over the past year is that video is becoming a core component of the new normal and the new business environment,” says Ittelson.